Hemophilia

 Hemophilia is an inherited bleeding disorder caused by a deficiency or defect of one of the proteins necessary for blood to properly clot.
 These proteins are known as clotting factors.
 The type and severity of a person’s hemophilia depends on which protein is involved and to what degree they are deficient.
 The most common forms are Hemophilia A (classic hemophilia) which is a deficiency of Factor VIII and Hemophilia B (Christmas Disease) which is a deficiency of Factor IX.

 The genes that produce factor VIII and factor IX are located on the X chromosome.
 Women have two X chromosomes while males have one X and one Y chromosome.
-If a male inherits an affected X chromosome from his mother (who is known as a carrier), he will have hemophilia.
+If a male inherits an affected X chromosome from his mother, he will have hemophilia.
 In 30% of cases, the hemophilia is not inherited but arises as a spontaneous mutation.
-Hemophilia is typically expressed in males and carried in females.
-Women who are carriers of the hemophilia gene may also exhibit abnormal bleeding.
-This occurs when their factor VIII or IX level is below normal.
+While hemophilia is primarily expressed in males and carried by females.
+It is crucial for women with factor levels below 50% to receive a proper diagnosis of hemophilia.
+Early identification and appropriate management can significantly impact their health outcomes.

 Severity of Hemophilia

-The severity level is consistent among family members.
+While hemophilia is an inherited condition, the severity can vary widely even within the same family.
+This variability is influenced by factors such as the specific genetic mutation involved and individual biological differences.
+Some family members may have severe hemophilia, while others may have moderate or mild forms of the condition.
 Normal factor VIII or IX level is 50-200%.
 Mild hemophilia patients have a factor level between 6-50% and generally need to receive factor for surgery and injuries.
 Moderate hemophilia patients have a factor level between 1-5% and generally need to receive factor for injuries.
 Severe hemophilia patients have a factor level of less than 1% and can bleed spontaneously or without injury.

 Diagnosis of Hemophilia